Japan issues 3rd virus emergency in Tokyo, Osaka area - WTMJ

 Japan’s third state of emergency since the pandemic began comes only a month after an earlier emergency ended in the Tokyo area.
 For days, experts and local leaders said ongoing semi-emergency measures have failed and tougher steps are urgently needed.

-Past state of emergency measures, issued a year ago and then in January, were toothless and authorized only non-mandatory requests.
-The government in February toughened a law on anti-virus measures stipulating that authorities could issue binding orders for nonessential businesses to shorten hours or close in exchange for compensation for those who comply and penalties for violators.

-Measures this time are to include shutdown orders for bars, department stores, malls, theme parks, as well as theaters and museums.
-Restaurants that do not serve alcohol and public transportation services are asked to finish early.
+The measures this time are to include shutdown requirements for bars, department stores, malls, theme parks, theaters and museums.
+Restaurants that do not serve alcohol and public transportation services are asked to close early.
 Schools will stay open, but universities are asked to return to online classes.

 Mask-wearing, staying home and other measures for the general public remain non-mandatory requests, and experts worry if they will be followed.